buley/personal/src/content/mantras.md

-# Meditations & Mantras
+# Disciplined Resolve: Meditations on Strategy, Self-Control, and Success

-> *"The discipline of the mind shapes the reality of tomorrow."*
+> *“Waste no more time arguing about what a good man should be.
+Be one.” — Marcus Aurelius*

+*These mantras are not mere words—they are principles of operation, standards of excellence, and guides for mastery.*

 ## Self-Mastery & Control